Studying & Living

 What kind of medical insurance should I get?

-- You should get a medical insurance when coming to study in Finland, as treatment can be quite costly.
+- You should get a medical insurance when coming to study in Finland, as treatment can be very costly (hundreds, even thousands of euros).
 Read more about insurance here.

 Can I get contact lenses without prescription?